BaristaLabs/barista-fiddle/README.md

 ﻿# barista-fiddle

+"It's like LinqPad for web APIs that you can build in Production!"

-Provides a GUI to interact with Barista using native-web technologies.
+Provides a native-web IDE to interact with Barista with autocomplete, fancy output display and more!

 <center>
 ![Fiddle Screenshot](https://raw.githubusercontent.com/baristalabs/barista-fiddle/master/fiddlescreenshot.png "Fiddle")